phptek/silverstripe-jsontext/README.md

 [![Build Status](https://api.travis-ci.org/phptek/silverstripe-jsontext.svg?branch=master)](https://travis-ci.org/phptek/silverstripe-jsontext)

-This module does pretty much does what it says on the tin: Provides a simple Text field into which JSON can be stored and queried.
+This module does pretty much does what it says on the tin: Provides a simple Text field into which JSON can be stored and from which it can be queried.

-Once stored, the module exposes a simple query API based on the [JSON operators found in Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html).
+Once stored, the module exposes a simple query API based on the [JSON operators found in Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html), but with some modifications:

+In Postgres both the `->` and `->>` operators act as a string and integer key matcherx on a JSON source as array or object.
+The module however treats both source types the same - they are after all *both* JSON so `->` is used as an **Integer Matcher** and `->>` as a string matcher.

+In Postgress the `#>` patch match operator can act as an object or text matcher, but again, the module wishes to simplify things and as such the `#>` operator is *just a simple path matcher*.

+I see nothing but confusion if the same operator were to be treated differently depending on the format of the source data.

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
 It does *not* use Postgres' or MySQL's native JSON operators.
 The aim however